ampproject/amphtml/extensions/amp-accordion/amp-accordion.md

 ### `expand`

 The `expand` event triggers on the target `amp-accordion` section that changes from the collapsed state to the expanded state.
-Calling `expand` on an already expanded section will not trigger the event.
+Calling `expand` on an already expanded section will not trigger the `expand` event.

 ### `collapse`